In late September, we got home from a seven-week excursion that ended in spending time with my two adult children and their families.

 We live in a big wide world that we love to explore and learn about.
 We also learn a great deal about ourselves and each other.

 An extended trip is a chance to live more simply.
 We take only what we believe is necessary according to the destinations and stops we have planned.
-If we forget something, we either improvise or, if the forgotten items is essential, we check out the shopping in the local area.
+If we forget something, we either improvise or, if the forgotten items are essential, we check out the shopping in the local area.

 What lessons were learned?